 Later, as the civilization advanced, many of the Egyptian Goddesses took on more human characteristics.
 Others were depicted as strange hybrids with human bodies and animal or bird heads.
 The ancient Nile Goddess is an example of this as she was part human and part bird.
-Another example is Bast a lion headed deity from the Metropolitan Museum Collection.
+Another example shown here is of Sekhmet, a lion headed deity from the Metropolitan Museum Collection.
 She was a warrior Goddess who protected the Pharoahs.
 Here we can see her depicted with a solar disc as she was often considered to be the daughter of Ra the Son God.

 There were hundreds of Goddesses and Gods, whilst some were recognized throughout the land; others were patrons of specific cities or regions.
 This makes the study of this field difficult as there are many different Goddesses that perform the same or similar functions.